Lucretiel/autocommand/README.md

 ### Basic

 Autocommand turns a function into a command-line program.
-It converts the function's argument signature into command-line arguments, and automatically runs the function if the module was called as '__main__'.
+It converts the function's argument signature into command-line arguments, and automatically runs the function if the module was called as `__main__`.
 In effect, it lets your create a smart main function.

 ```python
 from autocommand import automain